-BCTC Capital Expenditures - Assets Owned by BCTC
+BCTC Capital Portfolio - Assets Owned by BCTC

 BCTC capital expenditures declined substantially in F2009, reflecting the completion of the \$129 million SCMP project in March 2008.
-Future investments over the forecast period are primarily in the area of information technology, including replacement of the aging Market Operations Business System, which is reaching end-of-life.
-Other information system projects include providing a data centre redundancy facility as part of the disaster recovery plan and ongoing system sustainment projects.
+Future investments over the forecast period are primarily in the area of information technology, including replacement of the Market Operations Business System.
+Other information system projects include providing a data centre redundancy facility as part of the disaster recovery plan and other ongoing system sustainment projects.